What is a green card?

 Step 3: Attending a green card and interview and awaiting approval

-This step’s main purpose is to conduct an interview with an immigration officer to determine the eligibility and authenticity of the marriage.
+This step’s main purpose is to conduct an interview with an immigration officer to determine the eligibility and authenticity of the marriage and get a green card through marriage.
 The questions are focused on the couple’s relationship goals if the marriage, in fact, is in good faith.
-If the interviewing officer has sufficient information that the marriage is in legit he will approve the green card right away.
+If the interviewing officer has sufficient information that the marriage is legit he will approve the green card right away.

 Here are some tips for a successful interview: